 What does this mean for you?

 If you’re not using this marketing method yet, you’re missing out.
 A full 80% of people base their buying decisions on whether content is personalized or not.
-More lower cost and simpler methods to personalize your marketing are appearing all the time.
+Simpler and more cost-effective methods to personalize your marketing are appearing all the time.

-Dynamic content requires planning and effort, yet it’s a worthy investment that pays real dividends.
+Dynamic content requires planning and effort, yet it’s a worthwhile investment that pays dividends.